01

 The effect of nattokinase: what it is good for

 Nattokinase was first described in 1987 by the Japanese researcher Hiroyuki Sumi.
 Due to its relatively ‘young age’, nattokinase research is still in its infancy in some areas.
-To save you a lot of research work, we have familiarised ourselves with the subject matter for you and summarised the most well-researched effects of nattokinase below:
+To save you a lot of research work, we have familiarised ourselves with the subject matter for you and summarised the most well-researched benefits and effects of nattokinase below:

 The soybean dish natto in Japanese natural medicine